xmartlabs/blog/_posts/2023-03-15-from-idea-to-MVP-the-journey-of-designing-a-tool-for-practicing-sign-language.md

 In this blog, we want to share with you the process of one of our latest initiatives: developing a tool to practice and train the Uruguayan Sign Language (or LSU, which stands for *Lengua de Señas Uruguaya*).
 Specifically, we’ll dive into the Research and Product Definition processes that the Design team carried out, and some of the challenges we faced along the way.

 <aside>
-🙂 If you are also interested in the tech aspect of this project, you should check out [this blog](https://blog.xmartlbs.com/blog/machine-learning-sign-language-recognition/) by our machine learning team.
+ If you are also interested in the tech aspect of this project, you should check out <a href="https://blog.xmartlbs.com/blog/machine-learning-sign-language-recognition/">this blog</a> by our machine learning team.
 In it, they delve deeper into the technical requirements and applications of developing a Machine Learning model for sign language practice.
 </aside>

 ## The beginning